 The more you push yourself beyond your comfort zone, the more comfortable you’ll become being there – really!
 Your tolerance for the icky feelings that accompany risk-taking will increase.
 Enduring uncertainty will help you in business and in life.

 Keep at it and you can become one of those admirable people for whom risk-taking is exhilarating.

 Do you know what holds you back?
 Let me know in the comments.
 Or maybe you have some tips to share.

 About the Author:

 Jacqueline Stone is a therapist and facilitator on a mission to help people master stress so that they can feel better and live the best life available to them.
-Download her free report 8 Ways to Master Stress and Anxiety or visit her blog to see more of her articles.
+Get her free 7-part email series Stress Mastery 101 or visit her blog to see more of her articles.